-Step 3: Count Liquor Inventory
+Step 3: Do an Initial Count

-- Count before pending deliveries arrive: You need a static inventory count to compare to invoices for the same time period.
+You need a static inventory count to compare to invoices for the same time period.
 Your sales and costs need to be in the same timeframe, so a strict cutoff point is important.
 It is easiest to just avoid scheduling deliveries for days that you are counting inventory.

-- Use the same team to count inventory: At every inventory interval, schedule the same team to perform the physical count; they will get faster and more efficient.
+At every inventory interval, schedule the same team to perform the physical count; they will get faster and more efficient.

 If your inventory app integrates with your POS system you’ll get even richer information based on your sales data.
 This allows you to quickly see if you have missing inventory.
 If you bought items and didn’t sell them or count them, then you could have a problem with theft, breakage, or spoilage.